 The four hottest ways to get your tiles are:

 Bricks pattern not recommended for tile sizes larger than 300×600 thanks to the natural cupping and bowing of the tiles.

 Herringbone pattern (not recommended for tile sizes larger than 300×600 thanks to the natural cupping and bowing of the tiles)

 For most tile patterns we propose you order 10% more tiles than you think that you would possibly use thanks to the wastage generated by cuts and breakages.
-This extra order should be increased to fifteen if laying a diamond pattern of tiles.
+Increase this extra order to fifteen if laying a diamond pattern of tiles.

 Vitrified means the tile doesn’t absorb water.
 Glaze vitrified means the tile has been glazed.

-If staining can’t be removed throughout routine cleansing you will be experiencing efflorescence (crystalline deposit of salts,sometimes beginning as a white powder, that forms on or close to the surface of merchandise that contains cement).
+You have to remove the stain throughout routine cleansing otherwise you will experience efflorescence (crystalline deposit of salts, sometimes beginning as a white powder, that forms on or close to the surface of merchandise that contains cement).